How to use Spot instances?

 Resource availability and allocation order

-If many users started allocating SPOT resources at the same time, all of them would be treated with the same priority.
+If many users started allocating Spot instances resources at the same time, all of them would be treated with the same priority.
 Instances would be created in an order that requests to the OpenStack API are received.

 Speed up instances provisioning by launching them from dedicated image

-• Install all needed software on a standard VM with the same or smaller flavor than the expected SPOT flavor.
+• Install all needed software on a standard VM with the same or smaller flavor than the expected Spot instances flavor.

 • Test it.